 Each CSS User shall:

-retain all audit logs of basic user activities (e.g. logon, logoff, failed attempts) and security events for all information systems and services that interact with the CSS, within legal constraints, for a minimum of six months.
+retain all audit logs of basic user activities (e.g. logon, logoff, failed attempts) and security events for all information systems and services that interact with the CSS, within legal constraints, for a minimum of 15 months with live data available for three months and archived data available for a further 12 months.

 have a logical network schematic of the information systems and services in scope that interact with the CSS, and include:

-[Systems] and functionality; and
+services and functionality; and

-Gateway/ boundaries functionality;
+gateway / boundaries functionality;

 ensure that the edge routers and switches in the data centres are physically secured with direct access only being granted to staff who have a demonstrable and approved need for access; and